 - What's the best way to monitor my vision for any changes?

-- What changes in my symptoms warrant calling you?
+- What changes in my symptoms should I call you about?

 - What low vision aids might be helpful to me?